 Use our free keto calculator to have a clear idea of how many calories, fat, protein, and carbs you need in a day to reach your goals.

-Meal planning helps you save time and makes it easier for you to stick to your diet.
+Meal planning helps you save time and makes it easier to stick to your diet.
 Here are a few ways to effectively plan your meals:

-- Always include quick-cook meals for unexpected busy days.
-You’ll never know.
-In that case, explore five-ingredient recipes that can be ready in 15 minutes.
-This flourless pancake recipe, for example, is one to try.
+- Include quick-cook meals: You may have unexpected busy days.
+Explore 5-ingredient, easy recipes that can be ready in 15 minutes.
+This flourless pancake recipe, for example, is one you could try.

-- Prepare (wash, peel, chop) your veggies and fruits in advance once you get home from the grocery.
-This will slash meal prep time.
-Just make sure to keep them in an airtight container in the fridge.
+- Prepare your veggies and fruits: Washing, peeling, and chopping in advance will reduce meal prep time.
+Make sure to keep prepared produce in an airtight container in the fridge.

-- Vary your menu for a more enjoyable experience.
+- Vary your menu: A varied menu gives a more enjoyable experience.
 On top of that, variation allows you to optimize your nutrient intake.

-Having brainstormed some pescatarian keto meals, you now have a good idea of what to include on your grocery list.
+Once you brainstorm pescatarian keto meals, you have a good idea of what to include on your grocery list.

-It helps to categorize your list based on grocery aisles — for example, fresh produce, frozen section, seafood, pantry, and canned goods.
+It helps to categorize your shopping list based on grocery aisles (e.g. fresh produce, frozen section, seafood, canned goods, etc).

 One benefit of having a clear grocery list is that it lessens the likelihood of buying unnecessary items (or items that aren’t keto-friendly).